Gentrification of Miami

 The gentrification of Miami is the process taking place in which Miami is transitioning to appeal to a more typical, middle and upper-class taste.
-They did this in the same way most cities are gentrified, by cleaning up the neighborhood, rebuilding cultural monuments and parks, and encouraging artists to engage in business there, with the promise of consumers to buy their wares.
+This occurred in the same way most cities are gentrified, by cleaning up the neighborhood, rebuilding cultural monuments and parks, and encouraging artists to engage in business there, with the promise of consumers to buy their wares.

 The gentrification of Miami was driven by wealthy South American investors.
 Miami became a multicultural city, due in great part to promotion by the entertainment industry.
 Latino celebrities are notorious for their eye-catching "Miami lifestyle".
 The lives of most immigrants are far from glamorous or celebrated.
 Non-white immigrants—specifically African descendants—continue to experience difficulty finding employment and risk displacement by the city's growth and development.

 History

 As recently as the 1970s, South Beach was mostly deserted, aside from retirees.
 Art Deco buildings built in the 1920s and 1930s had mostly deteriorated.
 The primary commerce available was minimal and catered to retirees.
 From 1965 to 1973, an estimate of 300,000 Cubans were transported to Miami seeking refugee in what is known as the Freedom Flights.
 In 1980, the Mariel boatlift brought 125,000 Cuban immigrants.
 This influx of immigrants brought significant change to Miami.
 Some of these immigrants had been released by Fidel Castro from mental hospitals and prisons.
 Many were regular citizens fleeing political persecution.
 The mass influx of immigrants overwhelmed South Beach.
 The area did not have the infrastructure to house them and the city degenerated into slum and blight.
-In 1981, the Miami Beach Community Development Corporation devised a plan to revamp the city, exploiting its tropical climate, beaches and a nearby available workers.
+In 1981, the Miami Beach Community Development Corporation devised a plan to revamp the city, exploiting its tropical climate, beaches and available workers in the area.